jeaq01/Object-Relational-Mapping-ORM-E-commerce-Back-End/README.md

 # Aplication

 ## The initial build command is:  `npm i`
-## The start command to seed data to your database so that you can test your routes will be 'npm run seed'
+## The start command to seed data to your database so that you can test your routes will be `npm run seed`
 ## The start command to run you database will be `npm i start`